curl/curl/docs/libcurl/libcurl-tutorial.md

  curl_mime_data_cb(part, (curl_off_t) -1, fread, fseek, NULL, stdin);
 ~~~

 curl_mime_name(3) always copies the field name.
-The special file name
+The special filename "-" is
-"-" is not supported by curl_mime_filename(3): to read an open file, use
+not supported by curl_mime_filename(3): to read an open file, use a callback
-a callback source using fread().
-The transfer is be chunk-encoded since the
+source using fread().
+The transfer is be chunk-encoded since the data size is
-data size is unknown.
+unknown.

 ~~~c
  curl_formadd(&post, &last,